 Every year our region needs 2600 of affordable units built to keep pace.
 Right now, less than 10% of that amount is being built each year."

 "211,000 residents spend more than 30% of their income on housing.

 N Charleston’s 2016 eviction rate was 16.5%, the highest of any large city in the US, with 10 households evicted every day."

-Why SOUL provides a Peer Support Group & Mentoring
+Why SOUL offers a Peer Support Group & Long-Term Mentoring

 SOUL is here for pregnant women and new moms who need